• भारत सरकारGOVERNMENT OF INDIA

 • National Green Tribunal (NGT)

-Important Cases: Nodal Officer has the facility to mark cases as ‘important’ after taking approval from the Secretary.
-Also, users can view important cases of their ministry/department under Important Cases tab.
+Important Cases: A Nodal Officer/Local Admin has the facility to mark cases as ‘Important’ after taking approval from the concerned.
+Users can also view important cases of concerned Ministry/Department under Important Cases tab.

 2.22 Public Grievance (PG) Cell